-The MHCET Law exam pattern will be released by the State Common Entrance Cell, Maharashtra, for the five-year and 3-year LLB programmes along with the MHCET 2026 notification.
+The MHCET Law exam pattern is released by the State Common Entrance Cell, Maharashtra, for the five-year and 3-year LLB programmes along with the MHCET 2026 notification.
 For effective exam preparation, the MH CET Law exam pattern should be referred to thoroughly.

 The exam pattern for MHCET Law refers to the overall pattern of the MHCET Law question paper, which includes the type of questions asked in the exam, syllabus, weightage and marking scheme.
 The MH CET Law will be conducted for admission to 5-year LLB and 3-year LLB at colleges accepting MHCET Law 2026.
 The detailed exam pattern has been discussed below.